When and How to Use Fiber Supplements

 And while fiber supplements have been shown in studies to help aid weight management, they offer a range of other benefits.4 Not only does regular fiber intake benefit a number of systems in the body, but some fiber supplements have prebiotic effects.5 Prebiotics help feed and nourish naturally occurring microorganisms (aka “good bacteria”) in the gut, which can help optimize the environment for digestive health.

-If you’re looking to add fiber to your diet, start slowly with an additional serving or two a day—a supplement contains around 3 grams of fiber per serving—to avoid side effects like bloating and gas, and increase fluid intake to avoid constipation, suggests Chin.
+If you’re looking to add fiber to your diet, start slowly with an additional serving or two a day—a supplement contains around 3 grams of fiber per serving—therefore you want to give your body time to adjust to the supplemental fiber.

 For convenience, you can add some fiber supplements into your morning glass of water, orange juice, or yogurt.
 Baking muffins ?
 Mix it in as well!
 Just be sure to use fiber supplements as directed on the label.